kaist-dmlab/k-Medoid/README.md

 To compile this algorithm, you should import the external libary for spark and make jar file using IDE tools.
 You can download the library on this URL(http://spark.apache.org/).
 After that, you can run the algorithm using spark-submit script.

-Our four real datasets can be downloaded below link<br />
+Our four real datasets can be downloaded below links.<br />
 1. Covertype <br />
 https://dmlabdata.blob.core.windows.net/kmedoid/Covertype.csv<br />
 2. Census1990 <br />